OpenPrograms/Vexatos-Programs/selene/README.md

  - `string.dropwhile(s:string, f:function):string` This function will remove the first character of the string as long as `f` returns `true` on that character (or on the index and the character).
  - `string.take(s:string, n:number):string` This function will take the first `n` characters from the string and return the new string.
  - `string.takeright(s:string, n:number):string` This function will take the last `n` characters from the string and return the new string.
+ - `string.takewhile(s:string, f:function):string` This function will iterate through the characters of the string and add the characters to the returned string as long as `f` returns `true` on the currently checked character (or on the index and the character).
  - `string.foldleft(s:string, m:anything, f:function):anything` This function calls `f` once for every character in the string, with `m` and that character as parameters.
 The value `f` returns will then be assigned to `m` for the next iteration.
  - `string.foldright(s:string, m:anything, f:function):anything` Exactly like `string.foldleft`, just that it starts iterating at the end of the string.
  - `string.split(s:string, sep:string or nil):list` This function splits the string whenever it encounters the specified separator, returning a list of every part of the string.